 To understand the selection process, this article first looks at issues that confront the company buying the software and the issues of the vendor selling the software.
 By understanding the issues confronting each side, this article will consider what value can be gained by combining the best of the functions and features approach with a business processes approach.

 For the purpose of this discussion, it is assumed that the analysis of functions and features can, and possibly should, be accomplished through the use of a selection services.
 For an overview of this service, see the TEC article entitled, Ways of Finding Software Vendors: The Pros and Cons.

-The software selection project team often has no effective way to define and document its business requirements and, thereby, identify and prioritize the critical criteria necessary to successfully support the evaluation process.
+The software selection project team often has no effective way to define and document its business requirements, and thereby identify and prioritize the critical criteria necessary to successfully support the evaluation process.
 This is further hampered by the user reluctance described above.
 Since the scope of an enterprise-wide application is extensive, data collection and analysis can be a time-consuming process.
-Changing user priorities can only make matters worst.
+Changing user priorities can only make matters worse.

 Even after the first pass of the criteria and vendor selection, changes in priorities and requirements are likely.
 Considering that this is an iterative process, responding to these changes without the benefit of a software tool can be a daunting task, further prolonging an already lengthy process.

-The number of companies, which are able to substantiate or provide the rationale of the decisions to go with one product over another is slim.
-Unfortunately, a much higher number of companies rely solely on unsubstantiated justifications like their "gut-feeling", an executive mandate, advice from a friend in the business, or tiresome spreadsheet compilations, none of which may discern the best solution.
+The number of companies that are able to substantiate or provide the rationale of the decisions to go with one product over another is slim.
+Unfortunately, a much higher number of companies rely solely on unsubstantiated justifications, like their “gut-feeling," an executive mandate, advice from a friend in the business, or tiresome spreadsheet compilations—none of which may discern the best solution.
 Reviewing the objective and logical path that was followed to arrive at a preferred vendor can disarm even the harshest dissenter of the selection process, particularly if his or her choice was not selected.